Feeling the Heat: Climate Science and the Basis of the Convention

 that concentrations of CO2 in the atmosphere were increasing, and that it was correlated to a steady

 increase in global temperatures.
-Ice core research backed up this observation, and anecdotal
+Ice core research backed up this observation, and anecdotal evidence

-fishermen, and amateur nature observers and enthusiasts— began to add up.
+well as amateur nature observers and enthusiasts— began to add up.

 More than two decades after these first urgent calls, governments created the United Nations